 “People are afraid of what they don’t understand,” Ken said.
 “The people that I work with know what it is and what it means, but when I tell other people, they are confused.
 Ethical hacking is done with your consent and knowledge.
 An ethical hacker will not get unauthorized access into a network.
 Unethical hacking will happen without you knowing.
 [Ethical Hackers] cannot do anything without written permission.
 [The CEH] is an industry standard for a reason.”

 Ken’s long-term vision for the future is to start his own security consulting company.
 In the meantime, he continues to seek opportunities for growth and development.
-Ken is currently pursuing another certification and plans to take other certificate programs in the coming months.
+He is currently pursuing another certification and plans to take other certificate program in the coming months.